youmeizhang/interview-questions/CS Basics/README.md

 #### 9. Life cycle of an activity in android
 activity starts —> onCreate() —> onStart() —> onResume() —> activity running —> onPause() —> onStop() —> onDestroy() —> activity shut down

+#### 10. Heap
+Priority queue is often referred as heap.
+The parent node’s value is always larger than or equal to the child’s value (max heap).
+In heap, the highest (or lowest) priority element is always stored at the root.